This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Cream the butter and sugar together until light and fluffy for a smooth, velvety texture.
+- Cream Well: Beat the butter and sugar until smooth and slightly fluffy to build structure in the cake.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.